w3c/securityig/administration/review-template.md

 ## Q&A sessions between Groups and Reviewers

-### What are we working on? (joint effort to understand, leaded by specs developers, for a quicker understanding/model of the spec)
+### What are we working on? (joint effort to understand, led by specs developers, for a quicker understanding/model of the spec)
-### What can go wrong? (joint effort with creativity, leaded by revievers)
+### What can go wrong? (joint effort with creativity, led by revievers)
 ### What are we going to do about it? (joint effort)

 ## References